Todd Helton: University of Tennessee

 Helton received an athletic scholarship from the University of Tennessee to play both football and baseball.
 He was named a Gatorade Player of the Year for football and baseball in Tennessee.
 As a freshman and sophomore, he backed up Heath Shuler at quarterback.
 Entering his junior season in 1994, he was the back-up to senior Jerry Colquitt and ahead of Peyton Manning (then a true freshman).
 After Colquitt tore knee ligaments in the season opener at UCLA, Helton took over as the starter.
 Three weeks later against Mississippi State, he suffered a knee injury and was replaced by Manning, who went on to break several records.
 Helton appeared in 12 games during his career with the Vols football team, completing 41 of 75 passes for 484 yards, four touchdowns and three interceptions.

 In baseball, Helton was awarded the Dick Howser Trophy as National Collegiate Baseball Player of the Year, following his junior baseball season in 1995.
 During his career at Tennessee (1993–1995), he recorded a .370 batting average, with 38 home runs and 238 RBI (both school records), while also pitching 193 innings, registering an ERA of 2.24, with 172 strikeouts and 23 saves.
 In 1995, he set the Tennessee saves record with 11, while posting a 0.89 ERA.
 Helton also has the NCAA Division I record for most consecutive scoreless innings, at 47.

-Helton spent the summer of 1994 playing for the Orleans Cardinals of the Cape Cod Baseball League and was named a league all-star.
+Helton spent the summer of 1994 playing for the Orleans Cardinals of the Cape Cod Baseball League (CCBL), where he was named a league all-star.
+He was inducted into the CCBL Hall of Fame in 2024.